 You do not have to give girlshealth.gov any personal information, also known as personally identifiable information (PII).

-- Website survey.
-We have a pop-up survey about girlshealth.gov that might appear on your screen.
+You don't have to give us personal information to take our Website survey.
+We have a pop-up survey about girlsheatlh.gov that might appear on your screen.
 If you choose to take the survey, you are not asked to give any personal information.

 Non-personal information we see top

 We get some non-personal information from your computer when you visit our website.
 Your computer automatically gives this information to every website you visit.
 We do not use this information to identify you.